-3&quot; or larger sized meters by estimate only
+3" or larger sized meters by time and materials only.

 The cost of permit associated with water meter installations will be determined at the time of application.
 The cost of permit is dependent upon its jurisdiction.

 B. Cost for Reduction of Meter Size